About Ross Island

 Cost: Entry cost is Rs 50 for adults (above 9 years) and Rs 25 for children.
 The show costs Rs 25 for children and Rs 100 for adults.
 The boat cost is Rs 100 for all.

-Timing: Ticket counter (at Port Blair) is open from 8.30 AM to 3 PM.
+Timing: The ticket counter (at Port Blair) is open from 8.30 AM to 3 PM.
 The first ferry to ply at 4 PM.
-Light and sound show begins at 5.30 PM.
+The light and sound show begins at 5.30 PM.
 Tickets need to be bought three days in advance and you need to produce photo ids at the time of purchase.

 The island remains closed on Wednesday.